Simply-Static/simply-static/trunk/readme.txt

 2. This is what the Simply Static Generate page looks like after you've generated your static files.
 We'll show you exactly which files we made a static copy of.

 == Changelog ==

+= 1.2.3, March 8, 2016 =

+* Fix: http and https on the same domain are treated as the same site (no redirect files will be created)
+* New: Added support for the img tag's srcset attribute, used for responsive images

 = 1.2.2, January 26, 2016 =